nyanity/AwooOS/doc/01_Introduction/02_Core_Philosophies.md

 ### Abstraction and Unification

-The AwooOS Driver Model (ADM) and the Virtual File System (VFS) work in concert to provide a unified interface to system resources.
+The AxisOS Driver Model (ADM) and the Virtual File System (VFS) work in concert to provide a unified interface to system resources.
 All devices, from TTY consoles to fusion reactors, are presented to applications as files in the VFS namespace.
 This simplifies application development by abstracting away the specifics of hardware interaction.